hsusmit/sem4/README.md

 # 4th Sem

-**Disclaimer:** _Nobody should copy the assignments from this repo.
-The codes in this repository and UEM's assignments have no similarity, and if anyone writes wrong codes from here, it is their own responsibility._

----

 Go to :arrow_right: [AIML Lab :brain:](#aiml-lab-brain) <br>
 Go to :arrow_right: [OS Lab :penguin:](#os-lab-penguin) <br>
 Go to :arrow_right: [DAA Lab :trollface:](#daa-lab-trollface) <br>